I don’t like being raped

 A culture that supported and encouraged me in my dangerous, hurtful sexual aggressions and coercion.

-I will not again make it my responsibility to educate the intimates in my personal life about rape culture, much less ever again doing so while I struggle to heal from being raped by one of them.
+I will not again make it my responsibility to educate the intimates in my personal life about rape culture, much less ever again doing so while I struggle to heal from being raped by one of them, like I did when my last relationship fell apart.

 I will not again use my sexuality as a weapon to garner a sense of dominant power, or as a plea for the acceptance of others who remain indoctrinated in a culture of rape and raping I cannot unsee now.